ruralocity/aaronsumner.com/source/reading/2015-03-03-funny-girl-a-novel-nick-hornby.html.markdown

 ---

 Trying some fiction after a long, long break from it.
 I really liked Hornby's stuff in the 90s but haven't kept up with his more recent work.
+(Edit: I've gotten bad at reading fiction, I guess, and this is on a two-week loan.
+I'm enjoying it, but can't keep up with the necessary pace.)